demergent-labs/azle/the_azle_book/src/deployment.md

 There are two main [ICP](https://internetcomputer.org/) environments that you will generally interact with: [the local replica](#deploying-to-the-local-replica) and [mainnet](#deploying-to-mainnet).

+We recommend using the `dfx` command line tools to deploy to these environments.
+Please note that not all `dfx` commands are shown here.
+See [the dfx CLI reference](https://internetcomputer.org/docs/current/references/cli-reference/dfx-parent) for more information.

 ## Starting the local replica

 We recommend running your local replica in its own terminal and on a port of your choosing: